The Cruise (1998 film)

-The Cruise is a 76-minute documentary released in 1998.
-It was the debut film of Bennett Miller, who became prominent after directing Capote (2005).
-The film records the worldview and personality of Timothy "Speed" Levitch, who was then a guide for bus tours of New York City.
+The Cruise is a 1998 American documentary film by Bennett Miller.
+It records the worldview and personality of Timothy "Speed" Levitch, who was then a guide for bus tours of New York City.
 Levitch had become popular for his unconventional narrative about the city that he delivered at a frenetic pace.

 Production

 The production of the film has also drawn critical commentary.
-James Berardinelli wrote, "'The Cruise' is a typical example of low-budget documentary film making.
+James Berardinelli wrote: "The Cruise is a typical example of low-budget documentary film making.
 It's in grainy black-and-white (a blowup from the video it was shot on) with a flat audio.
 Oddly, however, this approach gives Levitch's New York City a timeless quality.
-The Gershwin song "But Not for Me" plays as the camera captures the modern skyline, creating a sense of the past and present blurring together.
+The Gershwin song "But Not for Me" plays as the camera captures the modern skyline, creating a sense of the past and present blurring together".

-The film was in production for 3.5 years and Miller worked as a one-man camera crew, solely operating a handheld video camera, a wireless microphone on Levitch, and a Sennheiser shotgun microphone that was collapsible and thus easily transportable.
-Miller discarded the first 80 hours of footage he captured of Levitch only to start from scratch.
+The film was in production for three and a half years and Miller worked as a one-man camera crew, solely operating a handheld video camera, a wireless microphone on Levitch, and a Sennheiser shotgun microphone that was collapsible and thus easily transportable.
+Miller discarded the first 80 hours of footage he captured of Levitch, only to start from scratch.
 Levitch reportedly chose not to sit in on the majority of the editing process, choosing instead to stick to his core principles: to succumb to the chaos of the universe.
-The production team, including editor Michael Levine, spent 8 months editing the film.
+The production team, including editor Michael Levine, spent eight months editing the film.

 Release

 The Cruise was initially rejected by many film festivals.
 It premiered at the Los Angeles Independent Film Festival in 1998 and was later screened at New York's Docfest.
 On October 14, 1998, The Cruise was released in New York City at the Angelika Film Center.
 After being picked up by distributor Artisan Entertainment, it was released nationwide on November 6, 1998.

 The Cruise was released to DVD in 2006.
+In October 2025, it screened in the "History of Cinema" section of the 20th Rome Film Festival.

 Reception

-At the time of the film's release, Stephen Holden wrote, "Filmed in high-contrast black and white that makes the city look harshly magnificent, at once irresistible and forbidding, The Cruise could be described as a whirlwind tour both of New York and of Levitch's feverish mind."
-Following the film's release to DVD in 2006, Brett Cullum wrote, "Although we do get to see some familiar sites, including winsome glimpses of the World Trade Center towers, the camera hardly ever leaves the face of our tour guide.
+At the time of the film's release, Stephen Holden wrote: "Filmed in high-contrast black and white that makes the city look harshly magnificent, at once irresistible and forbidding, The Cruise could be described as a whirlwind tour both of New York and of Levitch's feverish mind."
+Following the film's release to DVD in 2006, Brett Cullum wrote: "Although we do get to see some familiar sites, including winsome glimpses of the World Trade Center towers, the camera hardly ever leaves the face of our tour guide.
 This is all one extended character study, and is not concerned with narrative or sight seeing.
 No, this is a dadaist manifesto delivered off the pavement leading to the Brooklyn bridge.
 It runs like an hour of poetic jazz—verbal scats and flourishes aplenty."